toeverything/blocksuite/packages/docs/blocksuite-overview.md

 - `@blocksuite/store`: CRDT-driven block state management, enabling editors to have built-in conflict resolution and time travel capabilities.
 - `@blocksuite/block-std`: The standard toolkit for working with editable blocks, including selections, events, services, commands and more.
 - `@blocksuite/lit`: The default view layer for rendering blocks and widgets as [web components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).
 It's built on top of [lit](https://lit.dev/) and the headless `block-std`, and could be replaced by alternative frameworks.
-- `@blocksuite/virgo`: Atomic rich text _component_ used in BlockSuite.
-Every editable block could hold its own virgo instances, leveraging the store to reconcile the block tree.
+- `@blocksuite/inline`: Atomic rich text _component_ used in BlockSuite.
+Every editable block could hold its own inline editor instances, leveraging the store to reconcile the block tree.
 - `@blocksuite/blocks`: Editable first-party blocks under the `affine` scope.
 The default AFFiNE editors are simply different implementations of the `affine:page` blocks.
 - `@blocksuite/presets`: The ready-to-use editors composed by blocks.
 - `@blocksuite/playground`: Default editor playground with local-first data persistence and real-time collaboration support.